James Gray (zoologist): Awards and honours

 Gray delivered the Croonian Lecture of 1939 to the Royal Society and received their Royal Medal in 1948.
 He gave the 1951 Royal Institution Christmas Lectures (How Animals Move).
-Gray was knighted in 1954 and elected a Fellow of the Royal Society (FRS) in 1931.
+Gray was appointed a Commander of the Order of the British Empire in the 1946 New Year Honours, knighted in the 1954 New Year Honours and elected a Fellow of the Royal Society (FRS) in 1931.